Jury trial: England and Wales

-According to George Macaulay Trevelyan in A Shortened History of England, during the Viking occupation: "The Scandinavians, when not on the Viking warpath, were a litigious people and loved to get together in the thing [governing assembly] to hear legal argument.
-They had no professional lawyers, but many of their farmer-warriors, like Njáll Þorgeirsson, the truth-teller, were learned in folk custom and in its intricate judicial procedure.
-A Danish town in England often had, as its main officers, twelve hereditary 'law men.'
-The Danes introduced the habit of making committees among the free men in court, which perhaps made England favorable ground for the future growth of the jury system out of a Frankish custom later introduced by the Normans."
+According to George Macaulay Trevelyan in A Shortened History of England, during the Viking occupation:

 The English king Æthelred the Unready set up an early legal system through the Wantage Code of Ethelred, one provision of which stated that the twelve leading thegns (minor nobles) of each wapentake (a small district) were required to swear that they would investigate crimes without a bias.
 These juries differed from the modern sort by being self-informing; instead of getting information through a trial, the jurors were required to investigate the case themselves.

 In the 12th century, Henry II took a major step in developing the jury system.
 Henry II set up a system to resolve land disputes using juries.
 A jury of twelve free men were assigned to arbitrate in these disputes.
 As with the Saxon system, these men were charged with uncovering the facts of the case on their own rather than listening to arguments in court.
 Henry II also introduced what is now known as the "grand jury" through his Assize of Clarendon.
 Under the assize, a jury of free men was charged with reporting any crimes that they knew of in their hundred to a "justice in eyre", a judge who moved between hundreds on a circuit.
 A criminal accused by this jury was given a trial by ordeal.

 The Church banned participation of clergy in trial by ordeal in 1215.
 Without the legitimacy of religion, trial by ordeal collapsed.
 The juries under the assizes began deciding guilt as well as providing accusations.
 The same year, trial by jury became an explicit right in one of the most influential clauses of Magna Carta.
-Article 39 of the Magna Carta read:
+Article 39 of Magna Carta read:

 It is translated thus by Lysander Spooner in his Essay on the Trial by Jury:

 Although it says "and or by the law of the land", this in no manner can be interpreted as if it were enough to have a positive law, made by the king, to be able to proceed legally against a citizen.
 The law of the land was the consuetudinary law, based on the customs and consent of John's subjects, and since they did not have Parliament in those times, this meant that neither the king nor the barons could make a law without the consent of the people.